one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Test-WVD-Deployment.md

 #### NOTE: Other Common Settings

-**WVD Tenant Friendly Name:** You can give you WVD Tenant a friendly name that will look less technical
+**WVD Tenant Friendly Name:** You can give your WVD Tenant a friendly name that will look less technical

 Set-RdsTenant -Name \<WVD Tenant\> -FriendlyName "Contoso WVD"